influencer marketing · chicago

 Should a brand pick a Chicago agency or a New York agency?

 Chicago tends to win on food, lifestyle, and family creators with Midwest audience reach.
 New York tends to win on finance and B2B.
-We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience, not on a published median.
+We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience first.

 How do I shortlist Chicago creators for my brand?

-Start from category and engagement, not follower count.
+Start from category and engagement before follower count.
 Chicago creators cluster in lifestyle, food, and beauty, so match your product to the niche first, then to engagement rate.
 We can pull a vetted Chicago shortlist with rates against your brief in under 48 hours.